HsKA-OSGIS-archive/GeoViz/README.md

 Installation guide:

-1.)
-Open War-file with e.g. WinRar and extract "quercus.jar" as well as "javamail-141.jar" to the \lib\ folder of Apache Tomcat.
+a) Open War-file with e.g. WinRar and extract "quercus.jar" as well as "javamail-141.jar" to the \lib\ folder of Apache Tomcat.

-2.)
-Add the following lines to the web.xml file in the \conf\ folder of Apache Tomcat:
+b) Add the following lines to the web.xml file in the \conf\ folder of Apache Tomcat:

 <!--Quercus stuff:-->
   <servlet>